 MRSA - Methicillin Resistant Staphylococcus Aureus

 MRSA stands for methicillin resistant staphylococcus aureus.
 It is a common bacteria which is carried by approximately a third of all healthy people in their nose or on their skin.
 However, if MRSA enters the bloodstream it can be extremely dangerous, and with patients in hospital being liable to infection, it can spread rapidly.
-Many patients ask our legal team whether they can sue the hospital for getting MRSA and the answer is yes.
-If you have contracted MRSA whilst being in hospital, you can take legal action against the hospital and claim for MRSA compensation.
+Many patients ask our legal team whether they can sue the hospital for getting MRSA.
+Whilst establishing a person has contracted MRSA through negligence is difficult, the answer is yes.
+If you have contracted MRSA whilst being in hospital as a result of negligence, and this has caused you to suffer an injury, you can take legal action against the hospital and claim for MRSA compensation.

 C Diff - Clostridium Difficile

 C Diff, or clostridium difficile, is a bacteria which again can be carried around by healthy adults without being a risk.
 However, this bacteria can cause illness when antibiotics disturb the healthy balance of bacteria in the gut, hence why it tends to be easily susceptible in a medical environment.
 If you are a patient in hospital and need antibiotics, tests should be carried out beforehand to determine if you are carrying C Diff.